Iccarus42/Selenium-IDE/README.md

 * Location
 * All Fields

-All tests are unt to find the **CIS -074.-61Y** string on the loaded page
+All tests are expected to find the **CIS -074.-61Y** string on the loaded page